 I’m also a campanologist

-I have also recently discovered that I am a campanologist – a person who studies the casting, tuning and ringing of bells.
+I have also discovered that I am a campanologist – a person who studies the casting, tuning and ringing of bells.
 I acquired my first bell in my early twenties and have been an unwitting campanologist ever since.
 Here the etymology is far more poetic.
 Campana derives from the Latin word for “bell” and has a far more respectable and melodic feel to it.

 So there you have it.
 If you’re thinking of space clearing your home, you’re in the right place.
 I have a directory of highly skilled campanologists who use the best-handcrafted idiophones money can buy.
 Or you can purchase your very own Balinese idiophone and do the job yourself 🙂